Updated: Mar 8

 becoming consciously aware of what I’m doing.

 Enjoying a cup of coffee after knowing where it comes from, makes it more than a cup of coffee, but something more.
-My dad was an avid coffee drinker and one of the memories that stayed with me is the smell of it, as he brewed it early in the morning.
+My dad was an avid coffee drinker and one of the memories that stayed with me is it's smell as he brewed it early in the morning.
 They say we become our parents, and in my own way I suppose I am keeping his tradition alive.
-I was fortunate enough to have Cameroonian coffee and though it had the smell and texture that I was used to, it also held within it secrets that only those that harvested the beans knew of.
-Secrets that land on the lips, that rest on the tongue.
+I was fortunate enough to have Cameroonian coffee, thanks to The African Coffee Club!!!

 I am happy to have found the African Coffee Club, because it allows me to taste coffee not only from my ancestral home, but from other parts of Africa as well.
-And I look forward to helping to support another small business that is trying to support those that, like writers, take time out to cultivate.
+What's better than good coffee, having it at a discounted price.
+Subscribers to my website enjoy 10% off their purchase.
+I look forward to helping to support another small business that are trying to support those that, like writers, take time out to cultivate.
 Here's to poetry and coffee.